VisPhyWorld: Probing Physical Reasoning via Code-Driven Video Reconstruction: VisPhyWorld

 \textbf{Evaluation Metrics.} We report per-metric means over all scenes and group metrics into five families. \begin{enumerate*}[label=\textbf{(\arabic*)}, itemjoin={{\quad}}, itemjoin*={{\quad}}] \item Reconstruction and perceptual quality.
 We report PSNR~\citep{article} and SSIM~\citep{1284395} for frame-wise reconstruction, together with LPIPS~\citep{zhang2018unreasonableeffectivenessdeepfeatures}, FSIM~\citep{5705575}, VSI~\citep{6873260}, and DISTS~\citep{Ding_2020} to compute on aligned frame pairs. \item Visual semantic consistency.
 We compute CLIP-based image similarity (CLIP-Img)~\citep{radford2021learningtransferablevisualmodels} and DINO feature similarity~\citep{caron2021emergingpropertiesselfsupervisedvision}, which emphasize object identity and scene layout beyond exact pixels. \item Text--video and analysis-text consistency.
 We compute CLIP text--image similarity (CLIP-Cap)~\citep{radford2021learningtransferablevisualmodels} between the analysis and sampled video frames, and use ROUGE-L~\citep{lin-2004-rouge} and BERTScore-F1~\citep{zhang2020bertscoreevaluatingtextgeneration} to compare the analysis with a GPT-generated reference description derived from the ground-truth video. \item Motion and physical plausibility.
 We use RAFT-based optical-flow diagnostics~\citep{teed2020raftrecurrentallpairsfield} with automatic temporal alignment, reporting RAFT end-point error (EPE) and the estimated temporal offset (and, when relevant, flow magnitude and angular statistics) to quantify motion consistency.
 Because flow discrepancy alone can be misleading as a proxy for physical plausibility, we interpret RAFT metrics jointly with holistic perceptual/physics judgments rather than using RAFT-EPE in isolation; as discussed in Section~\ref{sec:eval-metrics}. \item Subjective overall quality.
-We use a Gemini-2.5-Pro video--video judge (1--10) with a short textual justification, and separately report pipeline success rate based on whether a valid video is produced. \end{enumerate*}
+We use a Gemini-2.5-Pro video--video judge (1--10) with a textual justification, and report a model-blind human evaluation score (1--5); details and calibration against other judges are provided in Appendix~\ref{sec:app-gemini}.
+We separately report pipeline success rate based on whether a valid video is produced. \end{enumerate*}